 Revolutionize the ability to identify RBP binding sites

-The processing of and regulation through RNA molecules is tightly controlled by RNA binding proteins (RBPs), which bind to RNAs through recognition of sequence and structural motifs and regulate RNA processing in cell-type, condition-specific, or temporal manners.
+The processing of and regulation through RNA molecules is tightly controlled by RNA binding proteins (RBPs), which bind to RNAs in trans through recognition of sequence and structural motifs and regulate RNA processing in cell-type, condition-specific, or temporal manners.

 Recent studies have estimated over 1500 RBPs in the human genome, which play roles throughout the RNA life cycle.
 Mutation of proper RBP activity has been linked to cancer, Amyotrophic Lateral Sclerosis (ALS), and numerous other diseases, and the emergence of new sequencing techniques will continue to rapidly expand our knowledge of RBPs causally mutated in diseases.